-Our second shortlist in the 2014 Coffee Spot Awards is the “Best Takeaway Coffee” Award, which was won last year by Bean About Town, Kentish Town.
+Our second shortlist in the 2015 Coffee Spot Awards is the “Best Takeaway Coffee” Award, which was won last year by Tamp Culture.
 It recognises those places which, braving the elements, still produce an excellent cup of coffee.
-This includes coffee carts, coffee stalls and those Coffee Spots which are so small that they only serve takeaway coffee.
-It doesn’t (normally) include those Coffee Spots which offer takeaway coffee along with the regular sit-in option.
+This includes coffee carts, coffee stalls, those Coffee Spots which are so small that they only serve takeaway coffee and those Coffee Spots where I regularly get my takeaway coffee (even if they offer a regular sit-in option).

 In fairness, I don’t feature a lot of takeaway places on the Coffee Spot, partly because, for me, a lot of what makes a good Coffee Spot is the atmosphere.
-This can be hard to achieve at a stall when you’re serving your coffee in a paper cup (another bugbear of mine; if I know I’m going to be visiting a takeaway place, I try to take my own cup with me!).
-However, there are plenty of great takeaway places out there, serving excellent coffee, so don’t be afraid to give them a try.
+This can be hard to achieve at a stall when you’re serving your coffee in a paper cup (another bugbear of mine; so these days I always take my own cup with me!).
+This year, I spent a large amount of my time commuting up to London for work, so this list is overly dominated by places at London stations and around my office in Paddington.

 You can see the shortlist after the gallery.